| Safe Haskell | None |

 Newtype wrapper (meant to be used with DerivingVia) to derive an

-that uses its Metric
+instance of Regularize that uses its Metric instance, and

 regularizes every component of a data type, including any potential bias